firegnome/spring-cloud-prototype-gcp/authmicroservice/README.md

 # Auth Service

-The `Auth Service` backend is a [Spring Boot](https://spring.io/projects/spring-boot) application.
+The [Auth Service](../authmicroservice) backend is a [Spring Boot](https://spring.io/projects/spring-boot) application.
 It is responsible for the creation and verification of user accounts over [JSON Web Tokens (JWT)](https://jwt.io/).
-On startup it loads the configuration of the `Config Service`.
+On startup it loads the configuration of the [Config Service](../configmicroservice).
 To store the user data, it uses the `User Database`, a [PostgreSQL](https://www.postgresql.org/) database in [Google Cloud SQL](https://cloud.google.com/sql/).

 ![Auth Service Deployment](../_resources/deployment_auth.png)